laxa88/figma-github-design-token/README.md

 Notes:

 - Figma Desktop is an Electron app.
 You can open the web developer console via `Plugins > Development > Show/Hide console`.
-- The plugin has hot-reload thanks to `npm run watch`.
+- The plugin has hot-reload thanks to `pnpm run watch`.
 Enjoy.

 ## Release

-Refer to the official [Figma docs](https://help.figma.com/hc/en-us/articles/360025508373-Publish-a-library) on how to publish it for public or private use.
+Refer to the official Figma docs on how to publish it for [public](https://help.figma.com/hc/en-us/articles/360025508373-Publish-a-library) or [private](https://help.figma.com/hc/en-us/articles/4404228629655-Create-private-organization-plugins) use.